mynodebtc/mynode/README.md

     * This will download your locally generated artifact and install it on your device
 6. Test your changes!
 7. Submit Pull Request to share your updates!

+## Convert new device to run myNode
+1. Run make command for your device.
+Ex:
+-- make setup_new_rock64
+-- make setup_new_raspi
+3. Follow Instructions
+2. Reboot Device
+4. Congratulations!
+You're running a new myNode device!

 ## Screenshots
 ![](images/2.png)